scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

             - [0.00E+000, 5.47669375000E+002]
             - [1.00E-003, 5.46608789894E+002]

-More complete examples of ChemKED files for shock tube and RCM experiments can be found in the PyTeCK ``tests`` directory [Niemeyer2016b]_.
-In particular, additional metadata about the source of data (including authors) and experimental apparatus is recommended.
-However, this is not needed to perform model validation using PyTeCK, and additional description is beyond the scope of this paper.
+Additional examples of ChemKED files for shock tube and RCM experiments can be found in the PyTeCK ``tests`` directory [Niemeyer2016b]_.

 The function ``parse_files.read_experiment`` takes a ChemKED-format file as input, and returns a dictionary with the necessary information in order to